Rid/hapebeast-coding-cave-resources/README.md

 - [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) - A starting point for Angular development teams to provide consistency through good practices.
 - [ui-router](https://github.com/angular-ui/ui-router) - The de-facto solution to flexible routing with nested views in AngularJS.
 - [Mobile Angular UI](https://github.com/mcasimir/mobile-angular-ui) - Angular & Bootstrap 3 for Mobile web and applications.
+- [Code Academy, free AngularJS courses](https://www.codecademy.com/learn/learn-angularjs) - Apply your understanding of HTML and JavaScript to learn how to build single-page web applications with this popular JavaScript framework.

 ### **React** ###